Main article: Music in Russia in the XVIII century

 1791: Music for the Potemkin Holiday in the Tauride Palace

-In winter, hostilities almost froze, and near Christmas Potemkin arrived in St. Petersburg, with him Sarti.
+In winter, hostilities almost froze, and around Christmas Grigory Potemkin arrived in St. Petersburg, with him Sarti.
 On April 28, 1791, the famous, repeatedly described Potemkin holiday took place in the Tauride Palace in honor of Catherine III.
 Sarti was responsible for the musical side of the holiday, and again succeeded.
 That evening, Potemkin realized that he would not defeat 24-year-old handsome Platon Zubov.
 He departed for the troops.
 It is characteristic that Sarti this time did not go with Potemkin, but remained in St. Petersburg and immediately became close to none other than Zubov.

 1792: Director of the Yekaterinoslav Academy after her move to St. Petersburg